 Who can attend reading therapy?

-- Any adult or child who has difficulty learning to read.
+- A child who has difficulty learning to read.

 What is reading therapy?

-- Reading therapy with Lianne is conducted on a one-to-one basis or in very small groups using the Phono-graphix™ Reading and Spelling method.
+- Reading therapy is a minimum of a weekly, hour long class with Lianne using the Phono-graphix™ Reading and Spelling method.

 - It gives the learner the individualized attention they need.